kroy-the-rabbit/dnsgui/README.md

 * PHP, specificially the 7.3.14 that is currently shipping with Buster.
 But it should work with earlier (to a point) and later versions.
 * SQLite3
 * lighttpd (if you are following this guide)

-It is designed to be protected as management.
-Further security can be applied by implementing SSL and HTTP Basic Auth.
-Further security could be applied by using a 2FA option that different web servers provide.

 The base requirements can be installed with: